-3.3.9.
+3.3 SERVICE - EVERY 25 OPERATING HOURS (Continued from previous page) 3.3.9.
 DIFFERENTIAL/CHAIN CASE - LUBRICATION

-1. Stand rear engine rider on its rear bumper and check the fill/level plug, for cracks and wear.
+1. Check the fill/level plug, for cracks and wear.
 Replace fill/level plug if signs of wear are visible.

 IMPORTANT: If the Rear Engine Rider will be on its rear bumper for longer than two hours, remove the battery.
 Refer to Section "BATTERY REMOVAL".